 Student Financial Services Center, Lassen Hall 1001

-A $25 late registration fee will be applied to courses added starting TBD for the first 6-week session (6W1) and the 12-week session (12W), and TBD for the second 6-week session (6W2).
+A $25 late registration fee will be applied to courses added starting May 30th for the first 6-week session (6W1) and the 12-week session (12W), and July 10th for the second 6-week session (6W2).

 Continuing Sacramento State students must adhere to the following fee schedule.
 Failure to pay fees in full by the due date will result in students being dropped from all of their summer session courses.
 If students are dropped from their courses due to non-payment of fees and then enroll in courses again, they will be charged a $100 re-enrollment fee.